lostb1t/replex/README.md

 ## Known limitations/issues

 - hero rows on Android devices dont load more content. so hero rows have a maximum of 100 items on Android.
 - when include_watched is false a maximum item limit per library is opposed of 250 items.
-So if you have a mixed row of 2 librsries the max results of that row will be 500 items.
+So if you have a mixed row of 2 libraries the max results of that row will be 500 items.